After Hours Emergency Treatment

 It is not uncommon for a recent extraction area to be sore and even have moderate pain.
 This can continue for 3-5 days.
 This is due to swelling after the extraction from the bodies natural healing process.
 Please take either 800mg Ibuprofen up to 3x per day or 500mg Tylenol 4x per day.

-If you are in severe pain, it is the weekend, and Ibuprofen is not helping, and you are a patient of record with Boulder Canyon Dental, then you may call our after hours line (1-720-295-9231).
+If you are in severe pain, it is the weekend, and Ibuprofen is not helping, and you are a patient of record with the dentist Boulder Co trusts, then you may call our after hours line (1-720-295-9231).
 Leave a detailed message with type of pain, location in mouth and duration.
 Someone will get back to you as soon as they can.
 If a doctor has to come in after hours, there will be an emergency fee.

 Post Surgical Care-